rostan-t/refery/README.md

 ### Test cases

-Each test case is a YAML mapping accepting the following optional fields:
+Each test case is a YAML mapping accepting the following fields:

 | Name                        | Description                                                                                                                                                                                                                                                                                                                      | Optional |
 |-----------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:--------:|